KiiChain/kiichain3/oracle/price_feeder/README.md

 ## Run Price Feeder

-You can run it as a seperate binary but it's reccomedned to run it as a system daemon serivce, you can use the following as an example.
+You can run it as a separate binary but it's recommended to run it as a system daemon service, you can use the following as an example.

 You need to setup the config.toml file (see [this for example](./config.toml)), you need to set the following fields in: